mariamar95/jan-hackathon/README.md

 #### Secondary Goals:
 - I want to be able to customize the label names on the charts.
-- I want to see a comparison of my spending / saving compared to the recommendations (5 bucket principal).
+- I want to see a comparison of my spending / saving compared to the recommendations (5 Bucket Principle).

 #### Tertiary Goals:
 - I want to be able to save the charts to view later (download as PDF).